janm31415/vectorforth/README.md

 ## The shader

-I've mainly used vectorforth as a test to see what the performance of a CPU is when you let it do embarrassingly parallel GPU tasks, such as writing a shader.
+I've mainly used vectorforth as a test to see what the performance of a CPU is when you let it do embarrassingly parallel GPU tasks, such as writing a shader [(watch here)](https://youtu.be/X5ZvD8SHmVI).
 The most basic shader application is `sf` which has only a dependency on `TBB`.
 The other application is `shaderforth` which, apart from `TBB`, also depends on `SDL2` and `imgui`.
 Both `sf` and `shaderforth` have the same functionality, but `sf` is a command line tool, and `shaderforth` has a gui.

 To run a shader you have to provide the shader code in vectorforth.
 There are some example vectorforth shaders in subfolder shaderforth/examples.
 One of the examples that is good to start with (`iq_tutorial.4th`) is based on a tutorial by Inigo Quilez ( see https://www.youtube.com/watch?v=0ifChJ0nJfM).
 The vectorforth code looks like: